Wolnosciowiec-Archive/frontend-prerenderer/README.md

 The usage is simple, just redirect any request to this service, it should go through index.php Use the webserver to redirect requests properly and validate which domains are allowed.

+## Cache regeneration

+The service keeps the history of successful requests from robots, so later there is a possibility to click all of those links again using a script `reclick-cache`

+To pass the clicks from `reclick-cache` you have to redirect it's useragent `curl/reclick-cache` through the prerenderer, so accept it as a crawler on the webserver configuration just like you do for search engines.

+Schedule `./bin/reclick-cache.sh` to run eg. daily to regenerate the cache, so the crawlers could hit the cached version instead of waiting long for the page to load.